The Challenge (2023 film): Post-flight

 The ground-based filming started in Moscow and the region of Moscow Oblast in mid-June 2022 and ended in October, with the last footage filmed at the Baikonur Cosmodrome.
 Some of the locations the crew filmed were the Yuri Gagarin Cosmonaut Training Center and the Voronovo sanatorium.
 In addition, a pavilion was erected specifically for the film, imitating the RKA Mission Control Center of the Roscosmos State Corporation.
 There, Miloš Biković, the star of Klim Shipenko's 2019 film Serf, joined the cast.

 Reactions

-According to Dmitry Rogozin, the then-head of Roscosmos, the film was an "experiment to see if Roscosmos can prepare two ordinary people to fly in about 3 or 4 months".
-Filming on the International Space Station was widely criticized by the Russian cosmonauts and space scientists for disrupting the Russian space program and misusing public money.
+According to Dmitry Rogozin, then head of Roscosmos, the film was an "experiment to see if Roscosmos can prepare two ordinary people to fly in about 3 or 4 months".
+However, filming aboard the International Space Station was widely criticized by Russian cosmonauts and space scientists, who argued that it disrupted the Russian space program and misused public funds.

-Sergei Krikalev, director of crewed programs at Roscosmos, reportedly lost his position by speaking out against the project, but was reinstated ten days later following protests from cosmonauts on and off active duty.
+Sergei Krikalev, director of crewed programs at Roscosmos and a veteran of six spaceflights, reportedly lost his position after speaking out against the project, but was reinstated ten days later following protests from cosmonauts both on active duty and retired.